timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

 Make this 1.0!
 (Sometimes people release 0.x versions for a while and then go to 1.0.
 Prior to Julia 1.0's release, basically all packages were on 0.x, and many still haven't transitioned.)

 Were this a real package, it might be time to register it.
 (But don't do that.)

+## Enable autograde

+Uncomment the "autograde" tests (at the end of `runtests.jl`) and check that they pass (or get them passing) locally.
+Submit another PR.
+Get it passing CI (it probably will all on its own), merge, and you're done!